-It is the function of the Nomination and Remuneration Committee under their Charter to identify and recommend candidates for the Board after considering the necessary and desirable competencies of new Board members. to determine the appropriate mix of skills and experience and how these candidates can contribute to the strategic direction of the Company.
-When considering Board appointments, the Company ensures that appropriate checks are undertaken on the candidate's character, education, qualifications, criminal record and bankruptcy history and that sufficient information is provided to shareholders when a candidate is standing for election or reelection as a Director to enable them to make an informed decision on whether or not to elect or re-elect the candidate.
-Information regarding the Director who was re-appointed in the 2020 Financial Year at the Annual General Meeting held on 28 November 2019 was provided in the Notice of Meeting dispatched to shareholders on 24 October 2019.
-All other changes to the composition of the Board, including the Directors appointed during the 2020 financial year are detailed on page 84 of the FY20 Annual Report.
+It is the function of the Nomination and Remuneration Committee under their Charter to identify and recommend candidates for the Board after considering the necessary and desirable competencies of new Board members, to determine the appropriate mix of skills and experience and how these candidates can contribute to the strategic direction of the Company.
+When considering Board appointments, the Company ensures that appropriate checks are undertaken on the candidate's character, education, gualifications, criminal record and bankruptcy history and that sufficient information is provided to shareholders when a candidate is standing for election or re- election as a Director to enable them to make an informed decision on whether or not to elect or re-elect the candidate.
+Information regarding the Directors who were reappointed in the 2021 Financial Year at the Annual General Meeting held on 26 November 2020 was provided in the Notice of Meeting dispatched to shareholders on 23 October 2020.
+All other changes to the composition of the Board during the 2021 financial year are detailed on page 132 of the FY21 Annual Report.

-Induction and Independent Advice
+Induction and Independent - Advice

-During the 2020 financial year, one additional and two replacement directors were appointed to the Board, namely Mr. Jason Attew, Ms Vicky Binns and Mr. Peter Smith.
-New Directors are appointed through a written agreement with the Company that sets out all their duties, rights and responsibilities.
+All new Directors are appointed through a written agreement with the Company that sets out all their duties, rights and responsibilities.
 In addition, the Company Secretary is responsible for ensuring that the new Directors are provided with an information pack consisting of a detailed overview of the strategy, vision and values, details of each operation, the Company and organisational structure, the constitution, policies and charters of the Company.
 New Directors are also provided with the Board schedule for the current and next calendar years.
-All Directors have the opportunity to visit at least two of the operations each year on a rotational basis as part obtaining first hand exposure to the operations, their management and personnel.
-During the year ended 30 June 2020, site visits were impacted by travel restrictions as a consequence of the COVID-19 pandemic.
-As such, the Directors were only able to visit the Cracow and Mt Rawdon Operations.
-Two of the new Board members who were not impacted by the travel restrictions were able to visit the Cowal Operation in the last quarter of FY20.
+All Directors have the opportunity to visit at least two of the operations each year on a rotational basis as part obtaining first-hand exposure to the operations, their management and personnel.
+During the year ended 30 June 2021, site visits were impacted by travel restrictions as a consequence of the COVID-19 pandemic and as such, only the Cowal and Ernest Henry Operations were able to be visited by the Australian based Directors.